DCgov/open-source-guidelines/_pages/working.md

 My team is kicking off a new project and wants to develop in the open.
 I have ensured that:

 - The repository's contents will be publicly releasable under an [open license]({{ site.baseurl }}/licensing/).
-- The project does not have a special categorical security sensivity, such as including classified information.
+- The project does not have a special categorical security sensitivity, such as including classified information.
 - The project or program manager agrees that the above conditions have been met.

 ---